wilburliu1123/DDIA_notes/docs/Chapter 9.md

 There is a better way.
 We can use *sequence numbers or timestamps* to order events.
 A timestamp need not come from a time-of-day clock (or physical clock).
 Logical clock would suffice.
 Typically using counters that are incremented for every operation.
 Sequence numbers provide *total order* that is, we can always compare two sequence numbers to determine which is greater or happens later

-Sequence numbers can be generated in a order that is *consistent with causality*.
+Sequence numbers can be generated in an order that is *consistent with causality*.
 In a database with single-leader replication, the replication log defines a total order of write operations that is consistent with causality.
 The leader can simply increment a counter for each operation and assign this monotonically increasing sequence number to each operation in the replication log.

 #### Noncausal sequence number generators
 For non-single leader databases.
 Various methods are used in practice: